Past Events

 With Guests Caio e Jess

-The Multicultural Arts Center brings you an evening of live music influenced by Jazz and Americana with the Farayi Malek Band featuring Lihi Haruvi.
+The Multicultural Arts Center brings you an evening of live music influenced by Jazz, Gospel and Americana with Grammy-nominated vocalist Farayi Malek and her band.
 Malek is a jazz and contemporary vocalist, composer, and educator.
 Also in the line-up that evening will be the amazing duo Caio e Jess.
 Don't miss this special night full of creativity, beauty and live music!

 Soca Fusion Presents